-The ReClaim project connects women, girls and Two-Spirited people to the land, to the sacred teachings and to one another.
-The mission of the National Inquiry – finding the truth, honouring the truth, and giving life to the truth—is realized within this national project, which aims to re-assert presence and power on the land itself as a way of reclaiming the sacred feminine, promoting safety and wellness, and transforming the narrative around Indigenous women, girls, and Two-Spirit people.
+The ReClaim project connects women, girls and Two-Spirit people to the land, to the sacred teachings and to one another.
+The mission of the National Inquiry into Missing and Murdered Indigenous Women and Girls – finding the truth, honouring the truth, and giving life to the truth — is realized within this national project, which aims to re-assert presence and power on the land itself as a way of reclaiming the sacred feminine, promoting safety and wellness, and transforming the narrative around Indigenous women, girls, and Two-Spirit people.
 It creates opportunities for families, women and youth to come together to reconnect to the matrilineal knowledge and teachings of sacred Indigenous sites across Turtle Island.

-Jaime Black is a multidisciplinary artist of mixed Anishinaabe and European descent.
+Jaime Black is a multidisciplinary artist of mixed Anishinaabe and European descent and creator of the Red Dress Projects.
 Black’s art practice engages in themes of memory, identity, place and resistance and is grounded in an understanding of the body and the land as sources of cultural and spiritual knowledge.

 ReClaim @ The Forks

 For centuries we have gathered where the rivers meet, and this land remembers us, remembers the drum, the heartbeat, the song, remembers the women who gathered with their families, harvested clay by the riverbank and formed the vessels.
 Sitting here listening to the stories of the Elders, forming clay figures, we see the women who gathered on this land thousands of years ago, we see them reflected in ourselves.